-INTERCHANGEABLE: capable of being assigned the design values of the other product under certain enduse conditions.
+INTERCHANGEABLE: capable of being assigned the design values of another product under certain end-use conditions.

-- Note 1: The specific end-use conditions are described in this Standard. - Note 2: Two products are deemed to be interchangeable only to the extent established by the minimum requirements specified in this Standard.
+- Note 1: Specific end-use conditions for FJ-MGL are described in Section 3.0 of this Standard. - Note 2: Two products are deemed to be interchangeable only to the extent established by the minimum requirements specified in this Standard.
 Comparability of properties not explicitly covered by this Standard may require additional assessment.

-ITEM: lumber of a given grade, size (without reference to length), species or species group and moisture content.
+ITEM: lumber of a given grade, size (without reference to length), species or species combination and moisture content.